dodopizza/superset-ui/plugins/plugin-chart-pivot-table/README.md

 Configure `key`, which can be any `string`, and register the plugin.
 This `key` will be used to lookup this chart throughout the app.

-## Important

-In order to build this package you need to change the name of the `ssp-legacy-plugin-chart-pivot-table` plugin to `@superset-ui/legacy-plugin-chart-pivot-table` in `package.json`

 After the development is finished, do not forget to change it back

 ```js